yfu-is/interactive-world-map/README.md

 Core :  Jquery.interactive-world-map.js
 Popup:  Jquery.popup-interactive-world-map.js

-The vector map shows a modal with the information of the country clicked.
+The vector map shows a modal with the information of the clicked country.

 Actual main property:  **countries**